Music theory: Serial composition and set theory

 "Integral serialism" or "total serialism" is the use of series for aspects such as duration, dynamics, and register as well as pitch.
 Other terms, used especially in Europe to distinguish post-World War II serial music from twelve-tone music and its American extensions, are "general serialism" and "multiple serialism".

 Musical set theory provides concepts for categorizing musical objects and describing their relationships.
 Many of the notions were first elaborated by Howard Hanson (1960) in connection with tonal music, and then mostly developed in connection with atonal music by theorists such as Allen Forte (1973), drawing on the work in twelve-tone theory of Milton Babbitt.
 The concepts of set theory are very general and can be applied to tonal and atonal styles in any equally tempered tuning system, and to some extent more generally than that.

+Musical set theory often assigns items in closed bracket sets using numbers.
+For example, in a chromatic scale set, each semitone is assigned a position in the following set: {0 1 2 3 4 5 6 7 8 9 10 11}.
+Major chords are described using the {0 4 7} subset, while minor chords are described as {0 3 7}.

 One branch of musical set theory deals with collections (sets and permutations) of pitches and pitch classes (pitch-class set theory), which may be ordered or unordered, and can be related by musical operations such as transposition, inversion, and complementation.
 The methods of musical set theory are sometimes applied to the analysis of rhythm as well.

 Musical semiotics

 Music semiology (semiotics) is the study of signs as they pertain to music on a variety of levels.
 Following Roman Jakobson, Kofi Agawu adopts the idea of musical semiosis being introversive or extroversive—that is, musical signs within a text and without.
-"Topics," or various musical conventions (such as horn calls, dance forms, and styles), have been treated suggestively by Agawu, among others.
+"Topics", or various musical conventions (such as horn calls, dance forms, and styles), have been treated suggestively by Agawu, among others.
 The notion of gesture is beginning to play a large role in musico-semiotic enquiry.